Your story themes are something you may not have considered. But themes are important.

 The town must be saved from the shark by a man who is scared of the water, thus we are exploring the theme of fear.
 As you watch you begin to see themes like survival, love, betrayal, etc.

-As writers we must be very careful when choosing our themes and you will find some help with this here.
+As writers we should pay attention when choosing our themes and you will find some help with this here.

 We should only choose those themes that interest us hugely.
 If we don’t, we risk abandoning our projects before completion.
 We also risk producing dull, uninspired writing.